 Passive houses are a great concept that has proven successful implementations.

-One should definitely think of passive houses beyond their green aspect of being energy efficient, and realize the resilience a passive house provides to its occupants.
+One should think of passive houses beyond their green aspect of being energy efficient, and realize the resilience a passive house provides to its occupants.

-If you are building a new home in a climate zone that experiences power outages (due to storms, fires, earthquakes), poor outside air quality (wildfires), high humidity/heatwave, a passive house design and implementation will protect you and your family by offering:
+If you are building a new home in a climate zone that experiences power outages (due to storms, fires, earthquakes), poor outside air quality (wildfires), high humidity/heatwave, a passive house design, and implementation will protect you and your family by offering:

 KEEP COOL.
 BUILD RESILIENCE.
 EAMPACT.

-2021-09-22eampact blogs, articles, service and product references are not intended for design, planning, purchasing and construction of homes. eampact is not an architect, engineer, contractor or product manufacturer, and does not practice or provide products, design or construction services. eampact blogs, articles, services and product references are for informational purposes only and are not intended for design, planning, purchasing and construction of homes, nor are they a substitute for consulting with professionals / professional advice.
+eampact blogs, articles, service and product references are not intended for design, planning, purchasing and construction of homes. eampact is not an architect, engineer, contractor or product manufacturer, and does not practice or provide products, design or construction services. eampact blogs, articles, services and product references are for informational purposes only and are not intended for design, planning, purchasing and construction of homes, nor are they a substitute for consulting with professionals / professional advice.

 eampact has not tested any of the products listed or mentioned in our blogs, nor do we recommend using them in your planned project/s.
 The products mentioned in our blogs and / or directory are a starting point for home developers and owners to get inspired by manufacturers that seem to design for resilience and go the extra mile to certify or test their products.
 However, it is your sole responsibility along with your service providers, consultants and hired professionals (architects, designers, contractors, engineers, realtor/developer) to evaluate and choose products for your projects.